 The AOC uses interpreting tests developed by the NCSC in a multi-state collaborative effort to share interpreting tests for the credentialing of court interpreters.
-For information on exam opportunities visit the Program News site for current schedule.
+For information on exam opportunities visit the Become a Court Interpreter site for current schedule.
 These testing instruments consist of: